sameedali/N-tuple-plagiarism-detector/README.txt

 Design Decisions and optimizations
 ==================================
-> While getting the right answer is important, we are also interested in how well thought out your solution is; are there easier, or faster ways?
-> Is the code understandable to another engineer picking it up?

 I chose to store the synonym list in a hash table data structure so we can do O(1) time lookup when we are given a word to see if it has a synonym or not.